nus-cs2103-AY2021S1/ip/docs/README.md

 Find tasks which contains any of the keyword.

 Format: `find KEYWORD`
-* The search is case-insensitive.
+* The search is case-sensitive.
 * The full task will be searched

 Examples: